-If you are used to drinking store-bought kombucha, you may not be familiar with the kombucha-making process and upon Googling how to make it at home, you may have stumbled across a weird, jiggly-looking thing called a SCOBY (which you may have been surprised to come-across in your store-bought drink if you weren’t prepared).
+If you are used to drinking store-bought kombucha, you may not be familiar with the kombucha-making process.
+And upon Googling how to make it at home, you may have stumbled across a weird, jiggly-looking thing called a SCOBY (which you may have been surprised to come across in your store-bought kombucha, if you weren’t prepared).
 Such is the process of making DIY kombucha!

 In order to brew your own kombucha, you have to ferment the lactic acid bacteria (LAB), acetic acid bacteria (AAB), and yeast together.
 When that fermentation process is complete, you end up with a SCOBY, a cellulose-based biofilm that is also known as a SCOBY pellicle.